| Valentines Day brought some tough love

 worker for admitting to the New York Times that he had

+unprotected sex.
 In addition, the report characterizes Tierneys

 attitude as callous and questions his ability to